nishant027/nishant027/README.md

 -Hi, I’m @nishant027
 -I’m interested in Blockchain business and designing.
--I’m going deep into blockchain and understanding its underlying principles.
 -"Life is just about remembring formulas and passing tests, its about going deep into underlying principles and to the root cause of a specific topic".

 <!---